 In March 2020, the WHO declared a global pandemic attributable to the outbreak and continued spread of COVID-19 that has had a significant impact throughout the global economy.
-In connection with the mitigation and containment procedures recommended by the WHO and imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, we implemented a variety of procedures to protect our employees, third-party business partners, and customers.
-Although our results for Fiscal 2020 began to reflect the impacts of COVID-19, we continue to provide essential products and services to our customers in a safe and reliable manner and will continue to do so in compliance with mandated restrictions presented by each of the markets we serve.
-However, we continue to evaluate and react to the potential effects of a prolonged disruption and the related impacts on our results of operations.
-These items may include, but are not limited to: the financial condition of our customers; decreased availability and demand for our products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; and delays related to current and future projects.
+In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, we implemented a variety of procedures to protect our employees, third-party business partners, and customers.
+Although our results for Fiscal 2020 have been negatively impacted by COVID-19, we continue to provide essential products and services to our customers in a safe and reliable manner and will continue to do so in compliance with mandated restrictions presented by each of the markets we serve.
+We continue to evaluate and react to the potential effects of a prolonged disruption and the continued impact on our results of operations.
+These items may include, but are not limited to: the financial condition of our customers; decreased availability and demand for our products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; delays related to current and future projects; and the effects of government stimulus efforts including tax legislation in response to COVID-19.
 We also remain focused on managing our financial condition and liquidity throughout this global crisis.

 On March 27, 2020, the CARES Act was enacted in response to the COVID-19 pandemic.
-Among other things, the CARES Act includes provisions which modify the NOL limitation and carryback rules including a five-year carryback for NOLs arising in taxable years beginning in 2018, 2019, and 2020, and the temporary removal of the 80 percent limitation on NOL utilization for taxable years beginning before January 1, 2021.
+Among other things, the CARES Act includes provisions which modify the NOL limitation and carryback rules including a five-year carryback for NOLs and the temporary removal of the 80 percent limitation on NOL utilization for taxable years beginning before January 1, 2021.

 For additional information related to the CARES Act and its impact on our results of operations, see "Interest Expense and Income Taxes" below.

-While our operational and financial performance may be significantly impacted by COVID-19, we cannot predict the duration or magnitude of the pandemic and its effects on our business, financial position, results of operations, liquidity or cash flows at this time.
+While our operational and financial performance have been significantly impacted by COVID-19 in Fiscal 2020, we cannot predict the duration or total magnitude of the pandemic and the total effects on our business, financial position, results of operations, liquidity or cash flows at this time.